stephenh/stephenh.github.com/pages/first-principles.markdown

 As another example, if on a sufficiently large codebase, your chosen language's incremental compiler causes a noticeable interrupt to developers' flow, that is a significant con that you need to weight against the other pros of the language.

 Yet another example, when working on web applications, it's very common for the production Javascript to require lots of optimization/minification, etc. This is just fine, but this should expensive minification process should never be part of a developer's regularly, daily flow/TDD cycle.
 It's just too expensive and time consuming.

+:speech_balloon: I like the write-build-verify loop as a KPI for developer productivity.
+I don't think that I've explicitly thought about it in those terms, so thanks for writing this section!

 The less layers in your TDD cycle, the faster you will go
 ---------------------------------------------------------